 Travel insurance is pretty much exactly what it sounds like.
 Insurance for your travels.
 It makes sense really.
 After all, you insure your house, your car, maybe even some valuables (at least you do if you are my grandma), so why wouldn’t you insure yourself and your trip?

 As much as we hope that our travels and adventures will go smoothly, the truth is that anything can happen at any time.
 You could hurt yourself or get into an accident, you could experience travel delays and issues, or in severe cases, you may end up needing to be evacuated (fun story, this happened to me!).
 Travel insurance will cover all of these problems which will save you time, stress, and most importantly: a huge chunk of money.

 Now, chances are that none of these things will happen during your trip.
 But, the fact is, you just never know.
 So, would you rather spend a couple bucks a day just in case?
 Or risk losing thousands if that ‘what if’ actually does occur?
 I’ve been travelling for over a decade now and while, in general, I’ve been quite lucky, I’ve still had to use my travel insurance.

 My Personal Experience with Travel Insurance

 As I said above, I have personally had to use my travel insurance before.
-Twice actually; once for medical reasons and the second time for damage against my luggage, and most recently for evacuation due to world closures because of COVID-19.
+Three times now; once for medical reasons, the second time for damage against my luggage, and most recently for evacuation due to world closures because of COVID-19.